cltl/python-for-text-analysis/README.md

 ## What to do if you get stuck

 Programming almost always involves running into problems and getting stuck.
 This is normal and even happens to very experienced programmers.
 We are trying to offer support to all students, but this means we have to prioritize and manage our time well.
-In order for this to work, please try to follow these strategies when you get stuck:
+In order for this to work, please try to follow the following strategies when you get stuck:

 * Check the **class material** for solutions.
 The chapters treated in the assignment are usually a good start.
 As the course progresses, you may have to also check the material from earlier blocks.